 Native Monarchs’ services and goals include, but are not limited to:

-- Local seed collection subcontractors
+- Enlisting local seed collection subcontractors to promote sustainable practices.

-Native Monarchs Members/Partners
+Native Monarchs Partners

 Native Monarchs collaborates with subject matter experts and respected organizations and industries based in Ventura County, each contributing significant expertise and experience to the mission of aiding the declining Monarch butterfly population:

 - Fujii Growers (Dba FMK Products), led by owner and grower Dwight Fujii, is located in Camarillo.
 Dwight Fujii holds a PhD in plant physiology and established his company in 1982.
 His vision was to cultivate exotic herbs, vegetables, and micro-greens for restaurants and markets in the United States.
 Today, Fujii Growers/FMK Products offers a year-round selection of products available in California, across the United States, and occasionally worldwide.
 Additionally, the company conducts research and cultivates plant varieties that are not commonly found in the local market.